MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxhadoopmr.md

  #RxHadoopMR: Generate Hadoop Map Reduce Compute Context
  ##Description

-Creates a compute context for use with a Hadoop cluster.
+DEPRECATED: Creates a compute context for use with a Hadoop cluster.

 RxHadoopMR compute context is deprecated.
 Please consider using RxSpark compute context instead.